ctudel/408-lab6/README.md

 1. Open the index.html file in your favorite text editor or IDE.
 2. Run your preferred live server to view the html file.
    - i.e. VSCode Live Server or Live Preview plugin, IntelliJ IDE plugin, Vim plugin, etc.
-3. View the content in your preferred browser for full functionality.
+3. View the content in your preferred browser for full `alert` functionality.

 ## Sources and Credits